daniel-van-houten/vscode-dotnet-flow-tools/README.md

 ## Release Notes

+### 0.1.2
+- Fixed issue with traces stopping at interfaces
+- Fixed issue with symbol misses in Mediatr chains
+- Added LaTeX guidance to prompts

 ### 0.1.0
 - Improved prompt templates resulting in better documentation.
 - Resolved issue with multiple solution files present in workspace